I once had a Toshiba Satellite that my uncle purchased in 2007.

 An active cooling pad will be the best choice for most users but is going to be a bit noisier and consume power due to the attached fans.
 You also won’t want to use it with a bottom-exhaust laptop, since conflicting airflow is bad airflow.

-That aside, they largely work as advertised, you’ll just want to make sure that your laptop can fit and there’s either one very large fan or 2-3 fans in good places.
+That aside, they largely work as advertised, you’ll just want to make sure that your laptop can fit and there’s either one very large fan or 2-3 fans in similar place of where your laptop intake is.

 Finally, an attachable laptop cooler or vacuum laptop cooler can help boost an underperforming exhaust configuration…but if your exhaust is already fine, you’re unlikely to get a better result than you’d get with a cooling pad.

-This portion of the market also has a lot more compatibility and performance issues, since you need the right thickness to be able to attach the cooler and form a proper seal.
+Vacuum coolers also have a lot more compatibility and performance issues, since you need the right thickness to be able to attach the cooler and form a proper seal.

 If you aren’t afraid to do a little extra research to ensure compatibility, an attachable cooler should serve you well.

-Plus, if you already like your laptop’s form factor and aren’t trying to double its thickness in your lap or on your desk, then this might be the better option.
+Plus, if you already like your laptop’s form factor and aren’t trying to double its thickness in your lap or on your desk, then this might be the best option.

 Are my temperatures good enough without a laptop cooling pad?